Baradoy/home_dash/README.md

 end
 ```

+Consider the spacing in your app layout.
+It is not uncommon to have `class="mx-auto max-w-2xl"` on your container `div` inside of `app.html.heex`, but for HomeDash, that may give you an overly restrictive container div.
+Removing width restrictions for your container div may provide better results.

 Since HomeDash requires Tailwind CSS, and Tailwind purges CSS classes it is not familair with, you will need to add HomeDash to your tailwind.config.js:

 ```